emperorsixpacks/aqua/readme.md

 ## Components

-Below is a breakdown of major layers and modules in the Liquid AI Agent Curator:
+Below is a breakdown of major layers and modules in the Liquid Agent:

 #### Data Layer